PAF College Lower Topa: School administration

-There are six houses, each led by a house captain selected from the senior most entry.
+There are six houses namely: Aurangzeb, Babur, Iqbal, Siraj, Sir Syed and Tipu Sultan - each led by a house captain selected from the senior most entry.
 They are responsible for the house discipline and are answerable to the school head boy.
 Other school appointments include 1 College Prefect and 2 House Prefects for each house.

+Currently AX entry is the senior most entry of the college, with Pre-Cadet Mehmish serving as College Headboy.

 Academics

 The students are prepared for the FBISE.
 The following subjects are taught:

 (a) Secondary School Certificate Examination: English, Urdu, Islamiat, Pakistan Studies, Mathematics, Physics, Chemistry and Computer Science.

 (b) Intermediate Examination (Pre-Engineering Group): English, Urdu, Islamic Studies, Pakistan Studies, Mathematics, Physics and Chemistry.

 The students from Bangladesh study geography of Pakistan instead of Urdu.